Earthcomputer/unpick-v3-parser/spec.md

 - Constants from a wider scope may instead be applied.
 For example, if substituting a constant in the class scope would lead to a cyclical reference, but a constant from the global scope is also applicable and would not lead to a cyclical reference, then the constant from the global scope can be applied.
 - If the group is not the default group, then the default group can also be attempted.
 - If the group is the default group, then a constant for a wider but still compatible data type could be applied, provided that constant is not marked as `@strict`.

+### Ideas for non-uninlining steps
+Unpick implementations may choose to perform additional post-processing steps that are not directly related to constant uninlining:
+- Add `@MagicConstant` as a meta-annotation to all annotations in a `target_annotation` directive, if applicable:
+  - If the group has exactly one uninlinable constant, and that constant is a field expression, and that field expression is a wildcard field expression, then:
+    - If the group has the `@flags` attribute, then use `@MagicConstant(flagsFromClass = <class of the field expression>)`.
+    - Otherwise, use `@MagicConstant(valueFromClass = <class of the field expression>)`.
+  - Otherwise, if the group is of type `String`, then use `@MagicConstant(stringValues = <array of expressions>)` (after expanding wildcards).
+  - Otherwise, if the group is of type `int` or `long`, then:
+    - If the group has the `@flags` attribute, then use `@MagicConstant(flags = <array of expressions>)` (after expanding wildcards).
+    - Otherwise, use `@MagicConstant(intValues = <array of expressions>)` (after expanding wildcards).
+  - Otherwise, the `@MagicConstant` annotation cannot be added.
+- Generate magic constant annotations for groups that do not have a `target_annotation` directive, if applicable:
+  - These new annotations may be named based on the group name and have Javadoc comments copied from the group definition.
+  - They may be annotated with `@MagicConstant` based on the same rules as above for `target_annotation`.
+  - This behavior may be opt-in or opt-out via a line in the doc comment (e.g. `#: @generate-annotation`), in which case if there is also a `target_annotation`, it may replace the target annotation in existing code.